U.S. Democrats seek high-profile trial for Trump in Senate

 Pelosi was not expected to move until lawmakers return from their year-end recess in early January, according to aides.

-That did not seem to phase McConnell, who said the two sides were at an impasse.
+That did not seem to faze McConnell, who said the two sides were at an impasse.

 “I’m not sure what leverage there is in refraining from sending us something we do not want,” he said on the Senate floor.